apguerrera/BokkyPooBahsRedBlackTreeLibrary/audit/README.md

 [BokkyPooBah](https://www.bokconsulting.com.au/) has developed a smart contract library and wrapper contract for gas efficient search tree on Ethereum.

-[Deepyr Pty Ltd](https://www.deepyr.com) was commissioned to perform an audit on these Ethereum smart contracts.
+[Deepyr Pty Ltd](https://www.deepyr.com) was commissioned to perform an code review on these Ethereum smart contracts.

 This audit has been conducted on the source code from [apguerrera/](https://github.com/apguerrera/) in commits [75cc80c](https://github.com/apguerrera)

-**TODO** Check that no potential vulnerabilities have been identified in the smart contracts.

 <br />